Haggle with TalkTalk

 While haggling's a powerful technique, it's not your only option.
-Never forget that you may be able to get the best deal by switching to a different provider - you can see our roundup of the best deals in the Digital TV guide.
+Never forget that you may be able to get the best deal by switching to a different provider – compare broadband, phone and TV deals with our tool, Broadband Unbundled.
 And even if you do end up staying, scoping the best rival deals out there will help you up your haggling game.

 14 top haggling tips